 Occupation: Landscape architect and principal at Bruce Dees & Associates, LLC, an award-winning Tacoma-based landscape architecture firm.

-Personal information: Born and raised in Washington State, a resident of Key Peninsula for the past 27-plus years, and married to my best friend, Claudia (Sami).
-Together we have raised six kids in this community with the two youngest still in the Peninsula School District.
+Personal information: Born and raised in Washington State, a resident of Key Peninsula since the early 1990's, and married to my best friend, Claudia (Sami), together we have raised six kids in this community with the two youngest still in the Peninsula School District.
 I enjoy all aspects of our beautiful outdoors from hiking/walking at 360 Trails and walking our dogs, to fishing local rivers and riding ATV's on the Oregon Coast dunes.

 Community involvement: Former member of the Key Peninsula Fire Department's Citizen Advisory Panel and current Key Peninsula Fire Commissioner (position 3); 2015 graduate of the Pierce County Sheriff Community Academy; annual Parks Appreciation Day volunteer; "adopted" the 360 Trails thru Key Pen Parks' Adopt-a-Park program, where my family has performed volunteer maintenance, tree planting, clean-up, etc.; and frequent volunteer with various other community and school activities over the years.